jrosebud/jrosebud.github.io/lesson05/slides/slides.md

 There are lots of grid systems and frameworks out there.
 They can make your life easier as a coder.
 They can also help in the design process by giving a designer some proportions and specs to work with (which makes your life easier in the end).

+---

+##Grids and Frameworks

-This is a small sampling:
+This is a small sampling of frameworks/grids:

 * **1140 Grid** (www.cssgrid.net) - The author has retired it, but it's still in use.
 Comes with a handy Photoshop template.
 It's my personal favorite.
 * **Extra Strength Responsive Grids** (dfcb.github.io/extra-strength-responsive-grids/) - Another grid system that can actually be adjusted to whatever width you want.